10 Disney World Secrets! – Hidden Gems and Facts You May Have Overlooked

 The Shutters of Liberty Square

 Moving over to Magic Kingdom, if you make the journey over to Liberty Square be sure to look up and around you for a subtle detail that many guests walk right past.
 If you take the time to pay attention to the details all around you you’ll notice that the window shutters bow out at a slight angle.
 The subtle offset is designed to mimic the wear windows would have shown as a result of the leather straps adhering them to the window in that time frame.
 At the time period represented by Liberty Square, the shutters would have shown similar wear over time, but Disney’s shutters were intentionally developed with metal while they replicate the leather design.
+Liberty Square is so incredibly detailed that this hidden aspect just scratches the surface of our list of The Little Details of Magic Kingdom’s Liberty Square You May Have Never Noticed.

 The Nautilus of Winnie the Pooh